JFrog CLI environment variables

 - Environment variables set in your shell session will override default values.

-- For persistent configuration, add these exports to your shell profile (e.g.,
+- For persistent configuration, add these exports to your shell profile (for example,

 Discovering Environment Variables